Comparison of modern open-source visual SLAM approaches: Introduction

-Modern SLAM technologies achieve significant results but several challenges exist \cite{Cadena2016}.
-The main problems are long-term stability, scalability, sensor noises and miscalibrations, computation and memory requirements, dynamic objects, ambiguous scenes, accuracy requirements.
-Since one of the most popular areas of SLAM usage is mobile robotics with the outdoor environment, critical issues are dynamic objects and map size.
-Thus, modern SLAM solutions should take these challenges into account.
-Moreover, modern datasets and benchmarks need to be more focused on these challenging environments.
+Modern SLAM technologies achieve significant results \cite{ScaramuzzaFlyingVioComparison} but several challenges exist \cite{Cadena2016}.
+The main problems are long-term stability, scalability, sensor biases and miscalibrations, computation and memory requirements, dynamic objects, ambiguous scenes, and accuracy requirements.
+Since one of the most popular areas of SLAM usage is mobile robotics in the outdoor environment, critical issues are dynamic objects and map size.
+Thus, SLAM solutions should take these challenges into account and modern datasets and benchmarks need to be focused on these problems.

-Nowadays, a lot of technical researches and papers suffer a common issue with the reproducibility of their methods and results.
+Nowadays, technical research and papers suffer a common issue with the reproducibility of their methods and results.
 This is called the “reproducibility crisis”.
 Frequently, it is very complicated to repeat the same results as described in paper or documentation.
 But this might be critical for researchers and engineers.
-Fast reproducibility allows to test and evaluate modern SLAM method in their environments and choose the appropriate setup for their task.
+Fast reproducibility allows testing and evaluating modern SLAM methods in their environments and choosing the appropriate setup for a particular task.

-There are a lot of datasets and benchmarks for SLAM evaluation.
+There is a number of datasets and benchmarks for SLAM evaluation.
 Some of them are well described in a relevant work \cite{Liu2021}.
 A dataset should reflect SLAM challenges, for example, dynamic objects, ambiguous scenes, and huge spaces.

-The purpose of the current paper is to give a general introduction to algorithmic state-of-the-art solutions for visual SLAM, to reproduce these algorithms on the same platform, make a comparison of the approaches on open datasets, and give practical advice for SLAM researchers.
-Figure \ref{fig_trajectories} illustrates some trajectories for visualisation purpose and alignment consistency.
+The purpose of the current paper is to give a general introduction to algorithmic state-of-the-art solutions for visual SLAM methods and visual/visual-inertial odometry, to evaluate these algorithms on the same platform, compare the approaches on open datasets and give practical advice for SLAM researchers.
+Figure \ref{fig_trajectories} illustrates the trajectories for visualization purposes and alignment consistency.